George Peele: Death

-Peele died "of the pox," according to Francis Meres, and was buried on 9 November 1596 in St James's Church, Clerkenwell.
+Peele died "of the pox," according to Francis Meres, aged 40, and was buried on 9 November 1596 in St James's Church, Clerkenwell.
 One of the eight boarding houses at the modern Horsham campus of Christ's Hospital is now named Peele after George Peele, and as a commemoration to the work of the Peele family with the ancient foundation of the Christ's Hospital school.